Free 16-Page Workbook

 My creative writing students told me they wanted something short and simple to give them a burst of inspiration and motivation to write, so I produced this workbook for them, and I’d like you to have it too.

 Goal Setting – your vision and your barriers

 Ideas and Inspiration – where to find prompts in unlikely places

 Motivation and Making Time – Scheduling and beating negative beliefs

 to sign up for your FREE WORKBOOK and start your writing journey with Rachel today.

-Do you want to write for children or teens?
+Do you want to write a novel?

 Maybe you have a burning idea for a story lurking in the back of your mind, or a first chapter sitting in a drawer longing to be freed?

 Every 12 weeks, I take a small group of aspiring writers on a journey with me to craft, plot, edit and publish their next book.